jeremycaine/.github/README.md

 - [Bee](http://iambee.ai/) -  an experimental for business users  (Public beta - waitlist)

-🤝 Community & Support
+🤝 Community & support

 - [Discord](https://discord.com/channels/1309202615556378705/1309202615556378709) - Join our Discord Channel for community support.
 - [YouTube](https://www.youtube.com/@BeeAIAgents) - follow us to learn more about building and deploying open-source AI agents.
 ---
 Developed with ❤️ by the Bee Team and contributors.
 Supported by IBM Research.